ccxt/ccxt/wiki/Manual.md

 Fees can be negative, this is very common amongst derivative exchanges.
 A negative fee means the exchange will pay a rebate (reward) to the user for the trading.

 Also, some exchanges might not specify fees as percentage of volume, check the `percentage` field of the market to be sure.

+Some users might have custom membership/fee levels, so if users want to pass custom fee (different from what is provided from fetched public markets or fetched trading fees) users can use **`calculateFeeWithRate`** which accepts an additional 'rate' string argument, which will override the default value.

 #### Trading Fee Schedule